lphansen/QuantMFR/_sources/theory/theory.md

 R_t = \left( {\mathbb E} \left[ \left( V_{t+1} \right)^{1-\gamma} \mid {\mathfrak A}_t \right] \right)^{\frac 1 {1-\gamma}} .
 $$

 Note that $0<\beta<1$ is a subjective discount factor, $\rho$ is the inverse elasticity of intertemporal substitution and $\gamma$ describes risk aversion.
-Since continuation values are determined only up to an increasing transformation, we work with a
+Since continuation values are determined only up to an increasing transformation, we work with logs of the above equation:

 $$
 \label{eq:value_recur5}